 Employment.
-I am pleased to offer you the position of Chief Human Resource Officer, beginning on July 26, 2021 (the "Start Date"), reporting to David Meeker, President & Chief Executive Officer.
 You will be responsible for performing the duties associated with the position above or as the Company may otherwise assign to you.
 Your primary place of employment will initially be in the Company's offices located in Boston, Massachusetts; however, you will be expected to travel as may be necessary to fulfill your responsibilities.
 In the course of your employment with the Company, you will be subject to, and required to comply with, all Company policies and all applicable laws and regulations.

 Base Salary.
-During your employment, your salary will be \$330,000 annualized, subject to all required and elected taxes and other withholdings.
+In this role, your salary will be \$450,000 annualized, subject to all required and elected taxes and other withholdings.
 Your salary may be adjusted from time to time in accordance with normal business practice and in the sole discretion of the Company.

 Annual Incentive Bonus.
-Following the end of each fiscal year and subject to the approval by the Company's Board of Directors in its sole discretion, you will be eligible to earn an incentive bonus, based on your performance and the Company's performance, each during the applicable fiscal year, and subject to your continued employment in good standing on the date of payment of such incentive bonus.
-Your target annual incentive bonus opportunity shall be up to 40% of your annualized base salary.
+Following the end of each fiscal year and subject to the approval by the Company's Board of Directors in its sole discretion, you will be eligible to earn an incentive bonus, based on your performance and the Company's performance, during each applicable fiscal year, and subject to your continued employment in good standing on the date of payment of such incentive bonus.
+Your target annual incentive bonus opportunity will be increased to 40% of your annualized base salary.
+Any annual bonus for fiscal 2021 may be prorated based on the length of your service as Senior Vice President, Clinical and Chief Medical Officer, respectively, during 2021.